 The law defines the procedure for individual disputes as conciliation and states that it must be resolved under conciliation procedures between the parties, implying direct negotiations between an employee and employer.
 If a party opts for this procedure, it should notify the other one in writing about initiation of conciliation procedure, along with statement of grounds for potential dispute and nature of claims.
 The other party will have 10 calendar days to respond.
 Third parties, such as employee representatives may get involved in this process in due course.
 Representatives or parties shall make a decision in writing that shall become a part of the existing labor agreement.
 Failure in reaching an agreement within 14 calendar days since the initial notification will enable the party to refer the dispute to court.
-If any of the parties has avoided participation in the conciliation procedure within those 14 days, the burden of proof shall fall on them for determining the facts of dispute (LC article 48).
-However, the conciliation procedure does not prevent employees to use available judicial mechanisms to protect their labor rights following to the labor code article 48.
+If any of the parties has avoided participation in the conciliation procedure within those 14 days, the burden of proof shall fall on them for determining the facts of dispute (LC article 62).
+However, the conciliation procedure does not prevent employees to use available judicial mechanisms to protect their labor rights